radjafachri/sonarqube-exporter/README.md

 - **Total Projects**: Displays the total number of projects in SonarQube.
 - **Lines of Code (LOC)**: Provides the total lines of code across all projects and lines of code per project.
 - **User Monitoring**: Tracks the total number of users in the SonarQube instance.
+- **Computer Engine Task Metrics**: Provides key metrics for tasks performed by the computer engine.
+- **Computer Engine JVM State Metrics**: Monitors and displays the current state of the JVM used by the computer engine, including memory usage, thread counts, and other JVM-specific metrics.

 ## Prerequisites